fkxdr/fkmde/README.md

 `fkmde` is a specialized powershell script designed to evaluate the configuration and operational security of Microsoft Defender for Endpoint (MDE).
 It aids security professionals, system administrators, and penetration testers in identifying potential vulnerabilities and misconfigurations that might be exploited in a real-world attack.

 ## Features
-- **Defender Full Audit**: Quickly assesses the status of real-time protection, tamper protection and exclusion settings to detect overly permissive rules that might allow malware to bypass scanning.
+- **Defender Full Audit**: Quickly assesses the status of real-time protection, tamper protection, and exclusion settings to detect overly permissive rules that might allow malware to bypass scanning.
 - **Bypass Privilege for Exclusions**: Utilizes Event 5007 to bypass the protected exclusions list in MDE.
-- **Bypass Privilege for ASR Rules**: Utilizes Event 1121 to bypass the protected list of exclusions in ASR
+- **Bypass Privilege for ASR Rules**: Utilizes Event 1121 to bypass the protected list of exclusions in ASR.
-- **Additional Exploit Parameters**: Uses techniques from Clop Ransomware
+- **Dynamic Script Loading**: All sensitive exploit scripts (e.g., `--kill` and `--enum`) are dynamically fetched from an external source, minimizing the chance of detection by Defender.
+- **Defender Popup Suppression**: During enumeration, the script temporarily disables Defender's popup notifications and re-enables them upon completion.
+- **Comprehensive Directory Enumeration**: Allows for directory enumeration, with a customizable depth parameter, to explore exclusion paths and subdirectories.
+- **Clop Ransomware Techniques**: The script uses techniques similar to those used by Clop Ransomware to disable and evade Microsoft Defender.

 <br />